Security Camp -- bringing together cybersecurity, privacy, and open source software. Saturday November 18, 9am to 5pm

 The event presents opportunities across the spectrum for security experts to meet decision makers in need, for stakeholders at all levels to attend sessions on the overall cyber threat landscape, and for security technologists and information security professionals to explore technical partnerships.

-Security Camp features distinguished and exciting speakers, including Antoine Arlaud, Chris Frenz, Jessica Robinson, John Bandler, Ken Belva, Zoe Braiterman, Vitaliy Dubinsky, Susan Malaika, and Nicole Becher.
+Security Camp features distinguished and exciting speakers, including Antoine Arlaud, Chris Frenz, Jessica Robinson, John Bandler, Ken Belva, Zoe Braiterman, Vitaliy Dubinsky, and Susan Malaika.

 Security Camp will be held on Saturday November 18.